Flexible Working: A Comprehensive Guide for Employers

 (Optional) Allow the employee to appeal the decision.

-Not legally required, but encouraged.
+Not legally required, but commonly treated as good practice.

 a.
 Increased Productivity

 Several studies have shown that flexible working can lead to higher levels of productivity.
-When employees are given the autonomy to manage their own schedules and work environments, they often feel more in control, motivated, and focused.
+When employees are given the autonomy to manage their own schedules and work environments, they often feel more in control, motivated and focused.
 Research by Stanford University found that remote workers were 13% more productive than their in-office counterparts, largely due to fewer distractions and less time spent commuting.

 Additionally, a UK survey conducted by FlexJobs reported that 65% of employees believe they are more productive when working remotely, thanks to fewer interruptions and a quieter work environment.